zauberzeug/nicegui/README.md

     - ./:/app/
 ```

-While it's possible to provide SSL certificates directly through NiceGUI (using [JustPy config](https://justpy.io/reference/configuration/)) we suggest to use an reverse proxy like [Traefik](https://doc.traefik.io/traefik/) or [NGINX](https://www.nginx.com/).
+While it is possible to provide SSL certificates directly through NiceGUI (using [JustPy config](https://justpy.io/reference/configuration/)) we suggest to use a reverse proxy like [Traefik](https://doc.traefik.io/traefik/) or [NGINX](https://www.nginx.com/).